Posture, as an indication of spinal health

 - “There was clear evidence of incresed pain and decreased function as the magnitude of positive sagittal balance increased.

 - “This study shows that although even mildly positive sagittal balance is somewhat detrimental, severity of symptoms increases in a linear fashion with progressive sagittal imbalance.”
-The impact of Postiive Sagittal Balance in Adult Spinal Deformity, Spine, Volume 30(18), Sept.
+The impact of Positive Sagittal Balance in Adult Spinal Deformity, Spine, Volume 30(18), Sept.
 15, 2005 pp. 2024-2029 Glassman, Steven D. MD; Berven, Sigurd MD; Schwab, Frank MD P